 , Fiproguard Plus

-, Fiproguard™ Max
+, and Fiproguard™ Max

 are all monthly topicals that kill ticks.
 All of these products are safe and effective.
 Collars for fleas and ticks have also been used successfully in some areas, including the Preventic®

 One of the issues with monthly meds has been overwhelming the insecticide.
-Too many ticks will get on the dog at one time for the topical to handle, some may get past the topical insecticide.
+Too many ticks will get on the dog at one time for the topical to handle, and some may get past the topical insecticide.
 Revival recommends spraying your pet before exposing them to a high flea or tick area.
 If you jog with your dogs or take them hiking, camping, or just to the park, you should have a protective spray placed on their legs and tummy.
-By repelling the majority of pests, your topical treatment or collars will be successful at preventing your dogs from bringing ticks and fleas home.
+By repelling the majority of pests, your topical treatment or collars will be more successful at preventing your dogs from bringing ticks and fleas home.
 Pyrethrin is a great choice and safe to use, and is found in products such as Mycodex All-in-One® Spray

 and Adams® Plus Spray